ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 ~~~~~~~~~~~~~~~~~

 **How it works.** Your RC transmitter outputs a PWM signal that is
-captured by your receiver and relayed to the autopilot.
+captured by your receiver and relayed to the autopilot, either as a pulse width or data in a serial data stream.
 Each channel on
 your transmitter has a PWM range usually between 1100 - 1900 with 1500
 being its neutral position.
 When you start your radio calibration on the
 mission planner, all your values will be at 1500.
 By moving your sticks,
 knobs and switches you will set your PWM range for each channel.
 The
 autopilot monitors your throttle channel and if it notices a drop lower
-than :ref:`THR_FS_VALUE<THR_FS_VALUE>` (Default is 950) it will go into failsafe mode.
+than :ref:`THR_FS_VALUE<THR_FS_VALUE>` (Default is 950) it will go into Throttle Failsafe mode.

-.. note: ArduPilot can also detect if the RC Receiver becomes disconnected or dead (no PWM pulses), if the PWM values are grossly out of range (RC Receiver failure), or if the failsafe bit in an SBus receivers data stream is set, and will initiate a Failsafe
+.. note: ArduPilot can also detect if the RC Receiver becomes disconnected or dead (no PWM pulses), if the PWM values are grossly out of range (RC Receiver failure), or if the failsafe bit in an receiver's data stream is set, and will initiate a Failsafe.

 RC transmitters usually have a default range for each channel that goes
 from -100% to 100%, however most transmitters will allow you to extend